 The obvious issue at this point is what particular role(s) you all will play in thie town meeting.
 Those, Good People, you will select from a list that I will provide.

 Ogunquit, Maine: This, Folks, is the quaint little town where you all live, work, and spend your days (well, for the purposes of our town meeting).
 Lovely place, isn't it?
-That charm is, of course, a very important asset of Ogunquit and of crucial importance to the town's existence.
+That charm is, of course, a very important asset of Ogunquit and its economy.
 However, other people have ideas for your fine town ...

 To the right you'll find a debate-style TED talk by Stewart Brand and Mark Z. Jacobson on the necessity of using nuclear energy rather than using renewable sources such as hydropower or wind power.
 Should you want to, feel free to follow along with the transcript of the Brand-Jacobson debate.